abauville/Sunaba/README.md

 1. For periodic boundaries instead of numbering lines like this: 0 1 2 3 0 1, change to numebring: 3 0 1 2 3 1, or when computing interpolation to Boundaries use the solution from the inner node
 1. Remove particles from the air
 1. implement swiss cross grid
+1. inject particle when cell receives no contribution

 ### TO DO LIST VISUALIZATION ###
 hCalling Python to do data treatment would be ideal.
 See :ttp://www.linuxjournal.com/article/8497